-Our highly anticipated upcoming generation of carrier-grade IP phones, the GRP2600 series, has raised a lot of interest.
-The beta club application period for the GRP2614 has only just now closed, and there is a lot of excitement about this new line.
-With that excitement comes a lot of questions about its features, capabilities, design, and technical specs.
-In this blog post I’ll answer the frequently asked questions, and provide some insight, about this powerful series of IP phones.
+Our new generation of IP phones, the GRP2600 Carrier-Grade series, has raised a lot of excitement.
+We've recently released the GRP2616 to this series and continue to build out the line's diversity.
+With a new line of products comes a lot of questions about features, capabilities, design, and technical specs.
+In this blog post I’ll answer frequently asked questions and provide some insight about this powerful series of IP phones.
 Read on to learn more.

-Q: What do you mean by describing this upcoming series as “carrier-grade”?
+Q: What do you mean by describing this series as “carrier-grade”?

 Q: Is it only available for the ITSP markets?

-A: The GRP2600 series will be available to all our reseller and installers through our standard channel distribution.
+A: The GRP2600 series is available to all our reseller and installers through our standard channel distribution.

 Q: How does the new GRP series fit into Grandstream’s current portfolio of phones?

 A: This new generation of desktop phones provides a customizable new line based on call volume and call-handling features.
 Compared to our other lines, each GRP devices fits as a slightly “higher-end” alternative to phones throughout our portfolio.